Hand luggage: Retrieval during emergency evacuations

 Studies have found that passengers often pause to retrieve cabin baggage during an emergency evacuation, despite instructions to the contrary in pre-flight safety briefings.
 This is not a new phenomenon, as it was observed during the evacuation of a Boeing 737 that caught fire in 1984.
 At least one passenger re-entered a Boeing 777 that crashed in 2008 to retrieve personal belongings.
 Remote locking of overhead baggage bins is being considered as a solution to the issue.

-After Aeroflot Flight 1492, which crashed at Sheremetyevo International Airport on 5 May 2019, killing 41 people, videos of the accident showed passengers evacuation with hand luggage.
+After Aeroflot Flight 1492, which crashed at Sheremetyevo International Airport on 5 May 2019, killing 41 people, videos of the accident showed passengers evacuating with hand luggage.
 In their final report, the Interstate Aviation Committee described the account of one passenger who saw several other passengers retrieve their hand luggage from the overhead bin.
 She described how it "prevented other passengers from advancing to the exit" and how it caused "an impassable jam in the aisle to the exit".
 They report concluded that the retrieval of hand luggage resulted in a prolonging of the evacuation, which led to the passengers being exposed to high temperatures for longer periods of time, and an increase in the severity of the accident.